 Option 1c: Network enables UE to select a Rel-17 paging carrier by providing the coverage information (CEL/Rmax) for the carrier selection to the UE in dedicated signalling

 Option 1d: Network explicitly confirms a suggested paging carrier based on a UE report.

-Input#5 Required for: Please provide the preferred Option for above.
+Input#5 Required for: Please provide the acceptable Option(s) for above (can select more than one).